guanshi1688/longview-archive/docs/essays/notes/english/Value-Capture/index.md

 To understand modern global production, it is not enough to ask where things are made.

-We must also ask where value is priced, recognized, protected, financed, distributed, and captured.
+We must also ask where value is priced, recognized, protected, financed, distributed, settled, and captured.

 ---